Azure/data-api-builder/docs/configuration-file.md

 #### Sample Config

-This is a sample config file to give an idea of how the config consumed by Data API builder might looks like:
+This is a sample config file to give an idea of how the json config consumed by Data API builder might look like:

 ```json
 {